microsoft/AzureSynapseEndToEndDemo/Exercise01-Claims/README.md

 * DatasetSize - This is either "1tb" or "30tb" depending on which size dataset you want to use

 # STEP 2: Execute Pipeline
-You need to hit the debug button to kick off the pipeline run.
+* You need to hit the debug button to kick off the pipeline run.
+    >*Note: Make sure your Dedicated Pool is running prior to executing this pipeline.
+You can see this in the SQL Pools tab under the Manage Hub.*

 ![image](https://user-images.githubusercontent.com/59613090/192880611-b693730c-4b2d-4145-b5af-931f6a808050.png)